NEC And The Cambodian Mine Action Center Successfully Predict Landmine-Contaminated Areas In Cambodia Using AI

 About NEC Corporation

-NEC Corporation has established itself as a leader in the integration of IT and network technologies while promoting the brand statement of“Orchestrating a brighter world.”
+NEC Corporation has established itself as a leader in the integration of IT and network technologies while promoting the brand statement of "Orchestrating a brighter world."
 NEC enables businesses and communities to adapt to rapid changes taking place in both society and the market as it provides for the social values of safety, security, fairness and efficiency to promote a more sustainable world where everyone has the chance to reach their full potential.
-For more information, visit NEC at .Source: NEC Corporation
+For more information, visit NEC at

+NEC is a registered trademark of NEC Corporation.
+All Rights Reserved.
+Other product or service marks mentioned herein are the trademarks of their respective owners. ©2025 NEC Corporation.

 CommentsNo comment